 The City of North Las Vegas contracted LGA to conduct a feasibility study to determine if the city should provide specific senior and teen services to the community.
 We designed a process consisting of community-wide surveys, focus groups, and informational exchange meetings among agencies.
 Our goal was to gain an understanding of the service needs desired by seniors and teens in terms of recreational, cultural, social, social service and educational interests.
-The conclusion of the senior/teen study lead to the need for a multigenerational approach to the project.
+The conclusion of the senior/teen study lead to the need for a multigenerational approach, which in turn became the Skyview Multigenerational Center.

 Master Plan & Design